tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/使用 ELK 构建日志分析系统_intl.md

-# Building a Log Analysis System with ELK
-Instances provided by Tencent Cloud Elasticsearch Service include Elasticsearch clusters and the Kibana console.
-The Elasticsearch cluster is accessed through a "VIP address + port" within your VPC, and the Kibana console can be accessed from your browser using a public network address.
-As for data source, you are only allowed to access the Elasticsearch cluster on your own.
-Taking the most typical log analysis architecture ELK as an example, the following describes how to import your logs into Elasticsearch and access the Kibana console through your browser for query and analysis.
+Instances provided by Tencent Cloud Elasticsearch Service (ES) include Elasticsearch clusters and the Kibana console.
+An Elasticsearch cluster is accessed through a "VIP address + port" within your VPC, and the Kibana console can be accessed from your browser using a public network address.
+As for data sources, you are only allowed to connect them to Elasticsearch clusters on your own.
+Taking the most typical log analysis architecture ELK as an example, the following describes how to import your logs into Elasticsearch and access the Kibana console through your browser for queries and analysis.
 ## Installing and Deploying Logstash

 ### Environment
 * Create a CVM instance in the same VPC as your Elasticsearch cluster.
-If needed, create multiple CVM instances and deploy the Logstash component in each of them.
+If needed, create multiple CVM instances and deploy Logstash in each of them.
+* The CVM instance should have 2 GB or more memory.
 * Install Java 8 or above on the created CVMs.

 ### Deploy Logstash